SQISign/sqisign-ac20-obsolete/README.md

-# Sqisign: Light post-quantum signatures from quaternions and isogenies
+# SQI-sign: Light post-quantum signatures from quaternions and isogenies

-This code implements the isogeny-based signature scheme Sqisign.
+This code implements the isogeny-based signature scheme SQI-sign.

+No pull requests.

+(C) 2020.
+The SQI-sign team, all rights reserved.

 ## Dependencies